 - "If I seek therapy, will anyone at work find out?"

-When people are carrying those questions, stress management stops being just a wellness topic.
+When people carry those questions, stress management stops being just a wellness topic.
 It becomes a design problem.

 Two kinds of stress require different solutions

-One reason many stress initiatives underperform is that they treat stress as a single issue.
-In reality, there are at least two categories that behave very differently-and they don’t respond to the same interventions.
+One reason many stress initiatives underperform is treating stress as a single issue.
+In reality, there are at least two categories that behave differently—and they don't respond to the same fixes.

 1) Acute stress